shyguy81/shyguy81/README.md

-- 🌱 I’m currently learning Java ( Spring Boot )
+- 🌱 I’m currently learning Java ( Spring Boot ), Stable diffusion, Figma
-- 👀 I’m interested in Web-authn, cryptocurrency dev
+- 👀 I’m interested in Web-authn, cryptocurrency dev, ML
 <!--
 **shyguy81/shyguy81** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.